 MyPetDoc is “the world’s first veterinarian-driven AI” – an Alexa Skill which aggregates pre-defined veterinarian advice based on the symptoms you describe.
 One of the interesting twists is that if you want additional advice and guidance beyond what the app can answer, it can connect you with a live veterinarian 24 hours/day.
 The Skill itself is free, but there is a fee for speaking to a live vet.
 MyPetDoc has built a network of vets and vet techs who can answers questions and take calls, creating something of a niche contractor-based economy that can help connect underemployed veterinary professionals with a distributed customer base.
 Another interesting monetization twist is that the Skill will suggest products to help with your pet’s ailments, which are cross-sold with Amazon.
 Yes, the singularity is near.

 Multimodal Makes Tech Inclusive

 Shanthan Kesharaju integrated AWS DeepLens so that users without the vocal ability to interact with his 1-2-3 Math Alexa Skill could still benefit from the Skill.
-The DeepLens integration allows the user to answer questions from the Skill by placing numbered or lettered blocks in front of the device’s camera lense.
-Shanthan’s video submission for the AWS DeepLens Challenge shows a family with an autistic teen-aged son who could not interact with the Skill due to communication limitations, but was able to answer questions by holding up numbered blocks to show the correct answer.
+The DeepLens integration allows the user to answer questions from the Skill by placing numbered or lettered blocks in front of the device’s camera lens.
+Shanthan’s video submission for the AWS DeepLens Challenge shows a family with an autistic teen-aged son who could not interact with the Skill due to communication limitations but was able to answer questions by holding up numbered blocks to show the correct answer.
 This amazing integration of several technologies (voice interaction, image recognition AI, and smart device) demonstrates the potential for what these types of multimodal experiences can offer.

 J. Edgar Hoover and Branded Voice Fonts